deepalitripathi184-ux/scaling-potato/README.md

 # scaling-potato
-this is my first git repository
+This is my first git repository
+Author- deepali